zhangjiashuo-cs/zhangjiashuo-cs.github.io/_pages/about.md

 I’m Jiashuo Zhang (张家硕), a fourth-year Ph.D. student at Peking University, under the supervision of Prof. [Zhong Chen](https://cs.pku.edu.cn/info/1062/1605.htm).
 I obtained my Bachelor’s degree from the School of Computer Science at Peking University.
-Currently, I am working at the [Blockchain Research Center](https://brc.pku.edu.cn/), Peking University.
+Currently, I am working at the [InfoSec Lab][https://infosec.pku.edu.cn/] and  [Blockchain Research Center](https://brc.pku.edu.cn/), Peking University.

 I will be on the job market for the 2025-2026 cycle.